 Would you like to reduce heat loss, conserve water, and protect your home from potential water damage?
 What homeowner wouldn't!
 Unfortunately, many homeowners do not think to insulate their home’s pipes until it's already winter and freezing cold temperatures are on the way.
 Insulating your pipes ahead of the colder weather can be a simple and inexpensive way to protect your water pipes from freezing in winter.

 What is pipe insulation?

 Pipe insulation is used to wrap your pipes in order to keep them warm and to also prevent them from freezing in frigid temperatures.
-Pipe Wrap is the traditional water pipe insulation and is available in fiberglass, plastic, and foil-backed fiberglass.
+Pipe Wrap Insulation is the most common water pipe insulation and is available in fiberglass, plastic, and foil-backed fiberglass.
 When larger amounts of exposed piping are needed to be insulated, many decide to use tubular sleeves, which are typically 6-foot foam tubes with a slit for easy installation.

 Benefits of insulated pipes

 There are a number of reasons for insulating water pipes, and together, they make a compelling case for this simple, affordable home project.
 Insulating water pipes can:

 - Prevent heat loss from the pipes between the water heater and faucets